content-left-bg.png

 Enquiries and further information

-Nominations for the 2024 TJ Ryan Memorial Medal and Prize are now open.
+Nominations for the 2024 TJ Ryan Memorial Medal and Prize have now closed.
+Subscribe to receive an email alert when nominations for the 2025 program opens in term 3.

 Medallists